 The above are called immune checkpoint inhibitors (nivolumab, pembrolizumab, atezolizumab) that target and bind to PD-1 or PD-L1, denying PD-1 and PD-L1 linkage.
 PD-1 is receptors on activated T-cells while PD-1 ligand, PD-L1, is present in normal cells (and also in some tumor cells).
-Linkage of PD-1 and PD-1 ligand (PD-L1) will cause T-cells to …… Continue reading Advanced/ Stage 4 Lung Cancer: Immunotherapy in 2nd line treatment.
+Linkage of PD-1 and PD-1 ligand (PD-L1) will cause T-cells to … Continue reading Advanced/ Stage 4 Lung Cancer: Approved Immunotherapy in 2nd Line Treatment (Part 1 of 2)

-Brief In Malaysia, renal cell cancer or kidney cancer present at stage 4 in 50% of cases.
-Cases are detected incidentally during imaging (USG, CT scans), more than those who present with the classical triad of flank pain, gross hematuria and palpable abdominal mass.
-Histologically, 80% are of clear cell type and if one is…… Continue reading Living Longer with Advanced/ Stage 4 Renal Cell Cancer ~ 1st Line Treatment (Treatment Naive/ No Previous Treatment)
+Brief In Malaysia, renal cell cancer (RCC) or kidney cancer present at stage 4 in 50% of cases.
+More cases are detected incidentally during imaging (USG, CT scans) than those who present with the classical triad of flank pain, gross hematuria and palpable abdominal mass.
+Histologically, 80% are of clear cell type and almost all studies and … Continue reading Living Longer with Advanced/ Stage 4 Renal Cell Cancer ~ 1st Line Treatment (Treatment Naive/ No Previous Treatment)

 Introduction Every year, there will be a certain treatment that will be the highlight of discussion and presentations in every oncology meetings/ events.
-Last year, it was durvalumab, which delivered superior results for a subgroup of non-small cell lung cancer (NSCLC) Addition of immunotherapy, durvalumab, to chemotherapy and radiotherapy treatment in stage 3 lung cancer…… Continue reading Better Practice: Trimodality Treatment, 3x Improvement in Stage 3 Non Small Cell Lung Cancer (NSCLC)
+Last year, it was immunotherapy durvalumab, which delivered superior results for stage 3 non-small cell lung cancer (NSCLC); adenocarcinoma and squamous irrespective of EGFR status (wild type or mutant) irrespective of PD-L1 … Continue reading Better Practice: Trimodality Treatment, 3x Improvement in Stage 3 Non Small Cell Lung Cancer (NSCLC)